JoshuaGrams/tiny-qbn/README.md

 * [Setting up Tweego and VSCode](doc/tweego.md) to build Twine stories from text files instead of using Twine's graphical editor.

+There is a [quick-reference](doc/quick-reference.md) which gives a brief overview of all the current features, and [my more descriptive reference to the original features](doc/reference.md) is also still available.

+There are a bunch of walkthroughs demonstrating various features.

+The text versions are in this repository, along with the resulting code (both in the text-based Twee format and HTML versions which you can download and import into Twine):

 The new features in this version of the library are:

 * Creating two-part cards with a separate cover and contents